Hoffer Creek

 Hoffer Creek is a tributary of the Susquehanna River in Snyder County, Pennsylvania, in the United States.
 It is approximately 3.1 mi long and flows through Chapman Township.
 The watershed of the creek has an area of 2.34 sqmi.
 At least part of the creek is designated as an impaired waterbody due to sedimentation/siltation from grazing-related agriculture.
-The creek is in the ridge and valley physiographic province, and the geology consists mostly of intermedded sedimentary rock and sandstone.
+The creek is in the ridge and valley physiographic province, and the geology consists mostly of interbedded sedimentary rock and sandstone.

 The main land use in the watershed of Hoffer Creek is agricultural land.
 However, forested land is also common and there is some low-intensity development.
 The creek's drainage basin is designated as a Warmwater Fishery and a Migratory Fishery.
 The creek has few or no riparian buffers in agricultural areas.

 Course

 Hoffer Creek begins in a small pond in a valley in Chapman Township.
 It flows east-southeast for a few tenths of a mile, passing through another pond and receiving an unnamed tributary from the left.
 The creek then turns south-southeast for several tenths of a mile, receiving two unnamed tributaries from the left, and in between them, one unnamed tributary from the right.
 It then turns southwest and then south, receiving another unnamed tributary from the right before eventually turning south-southeast for more than a mile.
 In this reach, it receives an unnamed tributary from the right and its valley eventually becomes much shallower.
 The creek then turns southwest for several hundred feet before turning south-southeast and receiving an unnamed tributary from the right.
 Several tenths of a mile further downstream, it receives a very short unnamed tributary from the left before crossing US Route 11/US Route 15 and reaching its confluence with the Susquehanna River.

 Hoffer Creek joins the Susquehanna River 107.34 mi upstream of its mouth.